 Some organizations, such as churches, synagogues, and government entities, aren't listed in the publication.
 However, a donation to any of these organizations is still considered to be tax deductible.

-It's a good idea to transfer the title of the vehicle to the organization and make a copy of the title transfer for yourself.
+It's a good idea to transfer the title of any donated cars to the organization and make a copy of the title transfer for yourself.
 Take a picture of your vehicle before handing it over.

 Not surprisingly, the tax rules concerning car donations are a little confusing.
-It's best to check with the IRS or download IRS Publication 4303: A Donor's Guide to Vehicle Donations for complete details, but here are the basics.
+It's best to check with the IRS or download IRS Publication 4303: A Donor's Guide to Vehicle Donations for complete details.